ilyankou/wuhan-geoinformatics/Readme.md

 h1 {color: white}
 </style>

-# The correlation coefficient between PCI and deaths/cases for Ma—Dec 2020 is -0.0998
+# The correlation coefficient between PCI and deaths/cases for Mar—Dec 2020 is -0.0998

-*This coefficient passed the t-test at p-value <0.00001*
+*This coefficient passed the t-test for p-value <0.00001*

 ## In other words, overall in the first nine months of the pandemic, higher place connectivity is associated with fewer deaths after testing positive.